1983 Pittsburgh Steelers season: Week 13: at Detroit Lions

 Pittsburgh's first trip to the Motor City since 1967 was nothing short of disastrous.
 It was the Steelers' most lopsided loss under Noll, eclipsed only by a 51-0 embarrassment by the Browns at home in the 1989 opener.

 Week 14: vs. Cincinnati Bengals

 Week 15: at New York Jets

-After having been sidelined with an elbow injury for the first 14 games of the season, 36-year old Terry Bradshaw started his first game of the season.
+After having been sidelined with an elbow injury for the first fourteen games of the season, 36-year old Terry Bradshaw started his first game of the season.
 Despite still clearly being hampered by his elbow, he was able to impress in limited time.
-It would the final time Bradshaw would see the field as a player, as he felt a pop in his elbow while throwing his final pass, a 10-yard touchdown to Calvin Sweeney.
+It would be the final time Bradshaw would see the field as a player, as he felt a pop in his elbow while throwing his final pass, a 10-yard touchdown to Calvin Sweeney.
 Bradshaw did not play during the play-offs and retired after the season.

+This was also the final NFL game held at Shea Stadium.